 After uploading the sheet files as described above, you will be asked to adjust and confirm each sheet individually.
 In the upper right corner, you can see the number of the currently displayed sheet and the total number of sheets about to be added.
 Below the image of your sheet, you find the name of the file you are currently editing.
 This name will later be the one shown in the added sheets list.
 If you want to rename a sheet afterwards, right-click on its name in the list.

-As shown below, rotate or crop the current sheet to the desired layout and click the green check mark to save your changes.
-When finished editing, add the current sheet to the project by clicking the ‘ADD‘ button in the lower right corner.
+As shown below, rotate or crop the current sheet to the desired layout.
+When finished editing, add the current sheet to the project by clicking the ‘IMPORT‘ button in the lower right corner.
 Proceed for each image of your batch upload alike.

 1.4 Upload sheet in high-res